haroohie-club/HaroohieSite/content/blog/16.2024-13-24-housekeeping-update/fr.md

 ## Parallel Futures

-While Chokuretsu remains our primary focus, Millie has plugging away at the Heiretsu translation as well.
+While Chokuretsu remains our primary focus, Millie has been plugging away at the Heiretsu translation as well.
 We don't have a planned release date in mind as we are not going to begin editing/translation checking that project until after Chokuretsu is completed, but so far it's coming along very nicely.

 ![A screenshot of Heiretsu showing the latest beta version of the translation](/images/blog/0016/02_heiretsu_preview.png)